Mansi051/predict-house-prices-1/README.md

 # Linear Regression in Python

 ## Overview
-This project demonstrates the implementation of **Linear Regression** in Python using two approaches:
+This project demonstrates the implementation of **Multiple Linear Regression** in Python to predict housing prices in different cities based on multiple features.

-1. **Unvectorized Implementation**: Using standard Python loops to calculate predictions, cost function, and gradients.
-2. **Vectorized Implementation**: Using NumPy for efficient computation with vectorized operations.

-The project also includes visualizations to understand the data and the cost function.
+The model predicts house prices using the following features:

+# Size (sq ft)

+# Number of rooms

+# Age of the house (years)

+It supports multiple cities, making the model realistic and applicable to real-world housing datasets.

 ## Features
-- Single variable linear regression.
-- Implementation of **Cost Function (Mean Squared Error)**.
-- **Gradient Descent** for parameter optimization.
-- Visualizations:
-  - `x` vs `y` data plot.
-  - Cost function `J(w)` vs `w` plot for understanding convergence.
+# Predict housing prices using multiple input features.

+# Multiple Linear Regression implemented with scikit-learn.

+# Separate scripts for:

+Assigning training sets manually.

+Taking user input to predict house prices.

 ## Requirements
-- Python 3.x
+# Python 3.x
-- NumPy
-- Matplotlib

-## Usage:-

-# Clone the repository:

-git clone <your-repo-link>

-# Navigate to the desired folder:

-cd vectorized
-# or
+# NumPy
-cd unvectorized

-# Run the Python script:

-python linear_regression_vectorized.py
-# or
+# scikit-learn
-python linear_regression_unvectorized.py